-One look at a German Shepherd (also known as an Alsatian) and you know that this dog means business.
-It is definitely not one of the 'cute' dogs that you'd want to pet the instant you saw one.
 The German Shepherd, as the name clearly suggests is a German breed that was trained to protect the sheep and that is why, its hunting instincts have stuck on and strengthened with time.
 That is why German Shepherds are usually brought on into a home for a dual purpose.
-One, to act as a pet, and two, for protection.
-The German Shepherd is one of those dogs that can be trained to protect and that is why people find it a solace.
-But for that, one needs to know how to train this breed.
-In this following article, that is exactly what we shall be studying about.
+To act as a pet, and for protection.

 Training a German Shepherd Puppy

 In order to effectively train your German Shepherd dog or puppy, there is a need to understand some of the key factors that influence their training.

 A German Shepherd is not a friendly dog to begin with and therefore it has to be understood that it will not socialize if not taught to do.